Jaz-O: 1989: Word to the Jaz

-Several months after signing with EMI USA, Jaz-O went on a trip to London, where he would record his debut album.
+Several months after signing with EMI USA, Jaz-O visited London, where he would record his debut album.
 Joining him on the trip was Jay-Z, as well as future Murder Inc Records CEO and producer Irv Gotti, who was Jaz-O's DJ at the time.
 After completion, Jaz-O released his debut album Word to the Jaz.
-The album was produced by Bryan "Chuck" New, Pete Q. Harris and Jaz-O himself.
+The album was produced by Bryan "Chuck" New, Pete Q. Harris, and Jaz-O himself.
 The album peaked at number 87 on the Top R&B/Hip-Hop Albums chart.
 It featured a guest appearance from Jay-Z on the song "Hawaiian Sophie", which peaked at number 18 on the Hot Rap Songs chart.
 The single "Let's Play House"/"Buss the Speaker" peaked at number 26 on the Billboard Dance Club Songs chart.

-Jaz-O also made a guest appearance on The O'Jays's "Have You Had Your Love Today", which was a single released from their 1989 album Serious.
+During this time, Jaz-O also made a guest appearance on The O'Jays's "Have You Had Your Love Today", which was a single released from their 1989 album Serious.